lkirstein/Blob-IDE/index.md

-View the [Wiki](https://github.com/FreshPlayer/WordCat/wiki) (not finished) to get started or if you need help with the program.
+View the [Wiki](https://github.com/FreshPlayer/WordCat/wiki) (not finished) to get started or if you need help with the software.

 ### Open source project